MarwaAbuEssa/sendbird-javascript-doc/quick_start.md

 4. Try to connect to http://localhost:8000 in a web browser to see the sample project.

-By running the sample project, you can experience Open Chat or 1-on-1 Messaging.

 - Sample project comes with a `** SendBird Sample App ID **`
 - To use in a production environment ** you need to change this to your `SendBird APP ID` found on your dashboard. **